bharathvaj-ganesan/fullstory-integrations/packages/rollbar/README.md

-# fullstory-bugsnag
+# fullstory-rollbar

-The FullStory-Bugsnag integration seamlessly integrates the FullStorys and Bugsnag platforms.
-When you look at a browser error in Bugsnag, you will see a link to the FullStory session replay at that exact moment in time.
+The FullStory-rollbar integration seamlessly integrates the FullStorys and rollbar platforms.
+When you look at a browser error in rollbar, you will see a link to the FullStory session replay at that exact moment in time.
 When you are watching a FullStory replay and your user experiences an error, you will see a custom error with the basic error details.